khannasahab/beautiful-jekyll/hireme.md

 **Philips Hue (Android Architect & Engineer)**
 *June 2017 - July 2018*
 <br/><br/>
 One of its kind and market leader in smart lights: philips hue.
-Part of the android team with core responsibility of architecting and developing Hue app.<br/><br/>**Responsibilities**<br/>- Architecting & Refactoring complete app (Earlier it was outsourced by Philips)<br/>- JUnit Test wherever applicable<br/>- Presented Hue app to many stakeholders inside the company<br/>- Pushed for modular architecture, Material design<br/>- Participating in learning sessions and presenting<br>- Introduced modularisation concept in app<br/><br/>It is way more complex app than it appears from outlook due to underlying protocol involved (*Zigbee*).
+Part of the android team with core responsibility of architecting and developing Hue app.<br/><br/>**Responsibilities**<br/>- Architecting & Refactoring complete app (Earlier it was outsourced by Philips)<br/>- JUnit Test wherever applicable<br/>- Presented Hue app to many stakeholders inside the company<br/>- Pushed for modular architecture, Material design<br/>- Participating in learning sessions and presenting<br>- Introduced modularisation concept in app<br/><br/>It is way more complex app than it appears from outlook because of underlying protocol involved (*Zigbee*).

 {: .box-bordered}